anniehedgpeth/inspec-azure-terraform-demo/README.md

  - an Azure service principal with contributor rights
  - a .azure/credentials file in your home directory (see ["SETTING UP THE AZURE CREDENTIALS FILE"](https://www.inspec.io/docs/reference/platforms/))
  - Terraform [installed](https://www.terraform.io/downloads.html)
+ - kitchen-terraform gem is installed

 ## Why would I need this:
 In order to validate Azure resources, we can use the inspec-azure gem to run automated tests against Azure.
 When we're automating provisioning through Terraform, we can add this InSpec validation onto the end of our Terraform run.

-## What InSpec shows in this demo:
+## What this demo does:

-1. InSpec is running locally against your Azure subscription.
+1. InSpec is running locally against your Azure subscription and against the node being provisioned through Test Kitchen.

-2. It is validating that your subscription is in the state in which it is expected to be in as defined by the InSpec profile directly after Terraform provisions it.
+2. It is validating that your subscription and VM are in the states in which they are expected to be in as defined by the InSpec.

 ## What to do:

-We're just going to create a few resources inside a resource group in Azure on  your subscription, and then we'll validate that what we wanted to be created actually got created.
+With Test Kitchen, we're just going to create a few resources inside a resource group in Azure on  your subscription, and then we'll validate that what we wanted to be created actually got created.
 (The tests in this InSpec profile are expected to pass.)

 1. Log into Azure via Azure CLI or Azure Powershell using your Azure service principal.